 Our History

-As early as 1760 the movement of Methodism had reached America, brought from England by the pioneer preacher, Joseph Pilmore, who had been converted by John Wesley.
+As early as 1760, the Methodist movement had reached America, brought from England by the pioneer preacher Joseph Pilmore, who had been converted by John Wesley.
 Pilmore began organizing classes in the southern states, following the pattern of John and Charles Wesley.
 This movement reached North Carolina in 1772.
 On May 21, 1776, the first North Carolina Circuit was established.

 Francis Asbury, the first bishop of the Methodist Episcopal Church in the United States, visited Swansboro at least three times.
 This is an excerpt from his journal: